 These times can also be used to discuss how you could support your child’s learning.
 In addition to this we also hold New to Year Group meetings at the beginning of the year and send home termly curriculum letters so you are aware of what your child is learning along with leaflets of different workshops or courses that you could attend.
 However, if you feel that you would like more support with this, please feel free to arrange a time with your child’s teacher.

-If your child is identified as having special educational needs (SEN), your child’s teacher will arrange to meet with you at least once a term to discuss your child’s progress and to develop their provision and support for the next term.
+If your child is identified as having special educational needs (SEN), your child’s teacher will arrange to meet with you at least once a term to discuss your child’s progress/SEN SUPPORT PLAN and to develop their provision and support for the next term.
 However, if you would like to meet more regularly than this, please arrange this with your child’s teacher.
+You views for the SEN SUPPORT plan will also be recorded.
 Once the provision has been carried out, your child’s teacher will assess how effective the provision has been in terms of the amount of progress your child has made and will meet with you again to discuss how to move forward.
 These meetings are also a good time to discuss how you can support your child at home.